 Similar to the original Nike Metcon and the 2, the 3 still features the “X” construction design.
 The key differences in this model were a reworked outsole material, reconstructed upper materials, and an additional TPU heel clip.

 Nike utilized a sticky rubber texture throughout the outsole and medial/lateral mid-foot wraps to increase grip across the board for performance.
-The plastic heel clip was another additional to promote a “locked-down” heel and limit heel slip while supporting overall stability.
+The plastic heel clip was another addition to promote a “locked-down” heel and limit heel slip while supporting overall stability.
 Finally, the reworked upper was composed of lighter material for breathability and longevity purposes.

 Key Construction Features